Information for family about the social media ban

 Supporting young people through change

-We know that uncertainty around change can be unsettling, so now is a great time to chat to young people in your life about their use of social media, and their thoughts about the proposed ban.
+We know that uncertainty around change can be unsettling, so now is a great time to chat to young people in your life about their use of social media, and their thoughts about the ban.

 The period of adolescence is one of discovery and challenges.
 Young people are navigating friendship and relationship ups and downs, stress and pressure, concerns about their appearance, abilities and future, understanding and exploring their identity, where they fit in the world, and struggles with their mental health and wellbeing.